 Before joining the firm, Dr. Kopecky worked as a medicinal chemist at Amgen from 2001 to 2017 where he contributed to six major small molecule drug discovery programs spanning a variety of disease indications including oncology, cardiovascular diseases, and metabolic disorders.
 Dr. Kopecky's work at Amgen focused upon the rational design of drug candidate molecules by evaluating structure activity relationships and pharmacokinetics and drug metabolism properties.

-Dr. Kopecky has been an author on twelve organic chemistry and medicinal chemistry publications, and has been an inventor on fifteen Amgen small molecule patents.
+Dr. Kopecky has been an author on thirteen organic chemistry and medicinal chemistry publications, and has been an inventor on nineteen Amgen small molecule patents.

 - PhD, Chemistry, University of California, Irvine, 2001

 - MS, Chemistry, California Institute of Technology, 1998